APEGS/APEGS/README.md

 • Front-End Web Development.

-• Email Marketing Design.

 • UX Design (Design based on the user experience).

-Also, I'm an Illustrator, Brand Developer, Graphic Designer, Writer and Copywriter
+Also, I'm an Illustrator, Brand Developer,  Writer and Copywriter

 -----------------

 Contact me

-apegs0000@gmail.com
+annagomezcontact@gmail.com

 -----------------